Zany80/Zany80/docs/Repositories.md

 The format is very much subject to change, but backwards compatibility is guaranteed.
 The root of the manifest is a PluginRepository element, with a *mandatory* Format attribute.
 The format attribute specifies the format of the repository's manifest.
-If it is missing, it is implicitly assumed to be alpha-1 which you almost certainly do not want.
+If it is missing, SIMPLE will reject the repository as unsupported.

 Old formats will likely be supported indefinitely with the only allowed patches being bug fixes / security improvements.
 They are all supported via parsers in